-PACIFIC ZEN INSTITUTE and SANTA ROSA CREEK ZEN CENTER are directed by JOHN TARRANT ROSHI (right), a successor in the Yasutani-Yamada-Aitken line of lay Zen Buddhism.
+PACIFIC ZEN INSTITUTE is directed by JOHN TARRANT ROSHI (right), a successor in the Yasutani-Yamada-Aitken line of lay Zen Buddhism.
 Known for his innovative use of ZEN KOANs as a path to enlightenment, Tarrant is also a widely published author (books: "Light Inside the Dark", "Bring Me the Rhinoceros") and a former Jungian psychotherapist.
-In addition to sponsoring longer retreats throughout the year, PZI holds weekly meditation groups, beginner classes, and occasional art soirees.
-Sitting on the bank of Santa Rosa Creek, the Zen Center hosts cottonwood trees, silver salmon and steelhead in the fall and raccoons as the sun sets in the evening.
-The Center is managed by Rachel Boughton.
+In addition to sponsoring longer retreats throughout the year, PZI holds weekly meditation groups, beginner classes, and art soirees.
+SANTA ROSA ZEN CENTER, the host site for many of these events, is directed by RACHEL BOUGHTON (far right).
+The Center on the bank of Santa Rosa Creek, bordered by cottonwood trees and willows.
+Silver salmon and steelhead run up the creek in the fall, while racoons, turkeys and the occasional hobo watch.

 ROCKRIDGE MEDITATION COMMUNITY, in Oakland, offers meditation, Zen koans, conversation and artistic events on Mondays, Tuesdays, Saturdays, and Sundays.
 It is a quiet and inviting space located in Oakland near the Rockridge BART station.
 RMC is directed by DAVID WEINSTEIN ROSHI (right) and managed by STEVEN GRANT, PZI Zen Teacher (far right).